-Predicting trees' biomass increment is a key step in quantifying and understanding forest productivity.
-Considerable efforts have been spent in evaluating forest productivity and carbon sink strength (Ciais et al., 2008).
-While productivity has long referred to volume growth, amply used in the forest management and displayed in yield tables, the focus has recently switched to biomass, for its relationships with energy or carbon storage.
-Field-based estimations of biomass growth have a wide variety of applications, from forestry to carbon fluxes estimation, for example in comparison against eddy covariance (Barford et al., 2001; Rocha et al., 2006; Gough et al., 2008; Curtis et al., 2002; Ilvesniemi et al., 2009).
-Considerable efforts have been spent in estimating annual forest productivity in relation to climate fluctuations and forests' carbon sink strength (Richardson et al., 2010; Wu et al., 2014).
-The importance of having both annual resolution and high spatial coverage has been illustrated by numerous studies (e.g. Reichstein et al., 2007; Ciais et al., 2005; Beer et al., 2010).
-Several methods are used to estimate forest productivity and carbon sink: eddy covariance, modelling, or field-based estimations such as inventories or tree-ring studies.
-Tree-ring-based studies have the advantage of offering a large spatial covering, a potentially long timescale and also an annual resolution.
-They are therefore often used to produce reference annual biomass production estimations, to compare with other methods (Beck et al., 2011; Babst et al., 2014a) or to provide complementary information (Babst et al., 2013).
-However, several issues are associated with the use of tree-ring-based estimations and the estimation of their error remains a critical issue that is poorly documented (Nickless et al., 2011).

-In the reconstruction of the annual productivity or of the above-ground carbon uptake from field-based studies, one limiting element is the estimation of the wood density variations (Babst et al., 2014a).
-Indeed, volume increment time series can be produced by a variety of methods, such as the reconstruction of the diameter growth, based on tree rings (Wirth et al., 2004; Rocha et al., 2006) or inventory reconstruction (Ohtsuka et al., 2007), but none of these methods provide information on the variation of wood density.
-Converting volume into biomass requires an estimation of the wood density, which is most likely based on literature and therefore related neither to site conditions, nor to trees' growth rate, as for example in Vilàet al. (2013).
-In the same manner, biomass equations implicitly rely on the use of an average and constant wood density despite the many evidences of substantial wood density variations.
-In both cases, wood density is considered constant in time, and equal between trees.
+48 Predicting trees biomass increment is a key step in quantifying and understanding 49 forest productivity.
+Considerable efforts have been spent to evaluate forest 50 productivity and carbon sink strength (Ciais et al., 2008).
+While productivity has long 51 referred to volume growth, amply used in the forest management and displayed in 52 yield tables, the focus recently switched to biomass, for its relationships with energy 53 or carbon storage.
+Field-based estimations of biomass growth have a wide variety of 54 applications, from forestry to carbon fluxes estimation, for example in comparison 55 against eddy covariance (Barford et al., 2001; Rocha et al., 2006; Gough et al., 2008; 56 Curtis et al., 2011; Ilvesniemi et al., 2011).
+Considerable efforts have been spent to 57 estimate annual forest productivity in relation to climate fluctuations and forests 58 carbon sink strength (Richardson et al., 2010; Wu et al., 2013).
+The importance of 59 having both annual resolution and high spatial coverage has been illustrated by 60 numerous studies (e.g. Reichstein et al., 2003; Ciais et al., 2005; Beer et al., 2010).
+61 Several methods are used to estimate forest productivity and carbon sink: eddy 62 covariance, modelling, or field-based estimations such as inventories or tree-ring 63 studies.
+Tree-ring based studies have the advantage of offering a large spatial 64 covering, a potentially long time scale and also an annual resolution.
+They are 65 therefore amply used to produce reference annual biomass production estimations, to 66 compare against other methods (Beck et al., 2011; Babst et al., 2014a) or to bring 67 complementary information (Babst et al., 2013).
+However several issues are 68 associated to the use of tree-ring based estimations and the estimation of their error 69 remains a critical poorly documented (Nickless et al., 2011).
+70 In the reconstruction of the annual productivity or of the above-ground carbon uptake 71 from field-based studies, one limiting element is the estimation of the wood density 72 variations (Babst et al., 2014a).
+Indeed, volume increment time series can be produced 73 by a variety of methods, such as the reconstruction of the diameter growth based on 74 tree rings (Wirth et al., 2004; Rocha et al., 2006) or inventory reconstruction (Ohtsuka 75 et al., 2007), but none of these methods bring information on the variation of wood 76 density.
+Converting volume into biomass requires an estimation of the wood density, 77 which is most likely based on literature and therefore neither related to site conditions, 78 nor to trees growth rate, as for example in Vila et al., (2013).
+In the same manner, 79 biomass equations implicitly rely on the use of an average and constant wood density

+80 despite the many evidences of substantial wood density variations.
+In both cases,

+81 wood density is considered constant in time, and equal between trees.